xmarshall39/unity-playback-suite/README.md

 # UPBS - Unity Playback Suite
 Built off the Unity Experiment Framework, UPBS is a collection of data analysis tools which allow for deterministic, frame-by-frame replays of experimental trials in their original environment.
-Feom there, developers can add additional visualizations and analysis directly in Unity.
+From there, developers can add additional visualizations and analysis directly in Unity.

 This project was recently displayed at the Psychonomic Society 2022 confrence and a digital version can be viewed here:
 <img src="media/UPBS_Poster.png" alt="Psychonomic Society 2022 poster">